Hemispherx BioPharma (NYSEAMERICAN:HEB) Share Price Crosses Above 200-Day Moving Average of $0.00

-Hemispherx BioPharma, Inc (NYSEAMERICAN:HEB)’s stock price passed above its 200-day moving average during trading on Tuesday .
-The stock has a 200-day moving average of $0.00 and traded as high as $2.25.
-Hemispherx BioPharma shares last traded at $2.18, with a volume of 400,311 shares trading hands.
+Hemispherx BioPharma, Inc (NYSEAMERICAN:HEB)’s share price crossed above its 200-day moving average during trading on Wednesday .
+The stock has a 200-day moving average of $0.00 and traded as high as $2.15.
+Hemispherx BioPharma shares last traded at $2.12, with a volume of 692,365 shares traded.

 About Hemispherx BioPharma (NYSEAMERICAN:HEB)